nanlabs/nancy.js/README.md

 ## Applications

-Collection of examples that were created as a composition of different examples that can be found separately in the [examples](./examples/) directory.
+Collection of apps and examples that were created as a composition of different examples that can be found separately in the [examples](./examples/) directory.
 Read more about the examples in the [examples](#examples) section.